aryaveeragarwal/aryaveeragarwal.github.io/_posts/2026-02-26-why-i-document-my-engineering-work.md

 categories: blog
 ---

-Most of my projects already exist online — on Instagram, YouTube, or FIRST competition logs.
+Most of my projects already exist online — on Instagram, YouTube, or on my FRC team's bot.
 But those platforms only show outcomes.
 They don’t capture the reasoning behind the builds.

 Engineering is not just about what works.
 It’s about why it works — and why other approaches didn’t.